EllenMengqiXu/Excel_AdvancedFunction/README.md

 29. make columns * columns --> Cartesian product

-Data --> Get Data --> From Other Sources --> From Microsoft Query --> choose Excel Files* and select OK --> go to you directory and select the file --> select the columns you wnat to combine together --> go to next step unitl return data to excel file
+Data --> Get Data --> From Other Sources --> From Microsoft Query --> choose Excel Files* and select OK --> go to you directory and select the file --> select the columns you want to combine together --> go to next step unitl return data to excel file

 *if the file is too big, you need to manually join these column together*